The University Hospital Department of Infectious Diseases

 - Takako Inuzuka

-Currently the department runs an out-patient clinic and provides in-patients care in a general internal medicine ward (16 beds) and a TB ward (6 beds), closely collaborating with the department of general medicine.
-We are mainly responsible for treating patients with complicated infectious diseases, such as sepsis, unknown febrile illness, HIV/AIDS, tuberculosis, rickettsiosis, SFTS, tropial infectious diseases.
-In addition, we receive over 600 consultation cases per year, referred by almost all the other departments, suspected with infectious diseases.
-We also run a travel clinic for international travelers.
+Currently, the department runs an outpatient clinic and provides inpatient care in the general internal medicine ward with 16 beds and TB ward with 6 beds, closely collaborating with the Department of General Medicine.
+We are primarily responsible for treating patients with complicated infectious diseases such as sepsis, unknown febrile illness, HIV/AIDS, tuberculosis, rickettsiosis, SFTS, and tropical infectious diseases of returned travelers.
+Additionally, we receive over 700 consultation cases per year, referred by almost all the other departments, suspected infectious diseases.
+We also operate a travel clinic for international travelers.

-We take a major role of training and education on infectious diseases for undergraduate students and bed-side training programs for resident physicians and infectious disease fellows.
-One of our missions is to support medical doctors who aim to work abroad as a clinician volunteer or a clinical researcher.
-We regularly organize a clinical case conference in English Staff and resident doctors are often dispatched to hospitals in the tropics of Asia and Africa.
-That helps us to accumulate our knowledge and experience with clinical tropical medicine.
+We take a major role in training and education undergraduate students, resident physicians and infectious diseases fellows.
+One of our missions is to support medical doctors who aim to work abroad as clinician volunteers or clinical researchers.
+We regularly organize clinical case conference in English.
+Staff and resident doctors are often dispatched to hospitals in the tropics of Asia and Africa, which helps us accumulate our knowledge and experience with clinical tropical medicine.